AshutoshThakur-bit/Personal-Portfolio/README.md

 🚀 Personal Portfolio Website

-A modern, responsive Personal Portfolio Website built using React to showcase my skills, projects, experience, and contact information in a professional way.
+A modern, responsive Personal Portfolio Website built using React to showcase my skills, projects, experience, and contact details in a professional manner.

+📖 Table of Contents

+About the Project

+Features

+Tech Stack

+Project Structure

+Installation & Setup

+Deployment

+Author

+License

+📌 About the Project

+This is a personal portfolio website created using React.
+The goal of this project is to present my skills, projects, and experience in a clean and professional way for recruiters and clients.

-📌 Features
+✨ Features

-⚡ Built with React for fast and dynamic UI
+Built with React for a fast and dynamic UI

-🎨 Modern and responsive design (mobile-first)
+Fully responsive design (mobile, tablet, desktop)

-🧩 Reusable and clean component structure

-🖥️ Sections for About, Skills, Projects, and Contact
+Clean and reusable component-based architecture

-🌐 Smooth navigation and user-friendly layout
+Smooth navigation and modern layout

+Easy to customize and extend

-🚀 Optimized for performance and deployment
+Optimized for performance and SEO

 🛠️ Tech Stack

-Frontend:
+Frontend

 React